THE AGE OF RECONCILIATION

 Notice, in the following verses, how God gives authority and power to Satan.

-And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time.
+He shall speak pompous words against the Most High, shall persecute [wear down] the saints of the Most High, and shall intend to change times and law.
+Then the saints shall be given into his hand for a time and times and half a time.
 (Daniel 7:25)

 The saints are given into the hand of the enemy until God sees they are worthy of the Kingdom of God.

-And I heard the man clothed in linen, which was upon the waters of the river, when he held up his right hand and his left hand unto heaven, and sware by him that liveth for ever that it shall be for a time, times, and an half; and when he shall have accomplished to scatter the power of the holy people, all these things shall be finished.
+Then I heard the man clothed in linen, who was above the waters of the river, when he held up his right hand and his left hand to heaven, and swore by Him who lives forever, that it shall be for a time, times, and half a time; and when the power of the holy people has been completely shattered [crushed], all these things shall be finished.
 (Daniel 12:7)

 “Scatter [shatter] the power of the holy people [the saints].”

-And when they shall have finished their testimony, the beast that ascendeth out of the bottomless pit shall make war against them, and shall overcome them, and kill them.
+When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them.
 (Revelation 11:7)

 It is the Holy Spirit in the saints who prevents the full revelation of Antichrist.
 When God permits the witness of the saints to be overcome, Antichrist will be free to express fully in the earth the personality of Satan and the folly of obeying Satan.